sampsyo/cs6120/content/blog/2019-11-15-profile-guided-basic-block-reordering.md

 ### Benchmark Testing

 We also evaluated the pass on [PARSEC](https://parsec.cs.princeton.edu/).
 Due to machine and time constraints, we only managed to run streamcluster programs with profiles provided by running the simulated inputs.
-We compared clang with only our optimization pass against clang with no optimization.
+We use `parsecmgmt` to run the benchmarks, and report the branch misses as well as the total runtimes.
+We compared clang (no optimizations) with only our optimization pass against clang (no optimizations).
 Unfortunately, there isn't a significant improvement in either the branch misses or the runtime.
 We suspect there is at least some improvement in streamcluster, considering the drastically lowered standard deviation and modestly reduced branch misses.

 | Benchmark                              |No optimizations     | Our pass            |
 |----------------------------------------|---------------------|---------------------|